zonemaster/zonemaster/README.md

 * Upgrading instructions
 * Test case specifications

-If you look for the documentation related to the ongoing development work or documentation related to the release work of Zonemaster you will find that in the [documentation tree].
+If you are looking for the documentation related to the ongoing development work or documentation related to the release work of Zonemaster you will find that in the [documentation tree].